-And maybe some of the people I will meet in the spring will have similar ambivalence about “O Canada” as mine with the U.S. anthem.
+Maybe some people I will meet in the spring will have similar ambivalence about “O Canada” as mine with the U.S. anthem.
 It is not as if Canada has no current problems or past legacies of settler colonialism.

 Still I think I was responding to the energy of the brilliant young Canadian students at the conference.
 They seemed so proud and hopeful about their country, at least in relative terms: its social safety net, its real (if incomplete) progress on multicultural and racial justice issues, its hip young Prime Minister who can speak in complete sentences—all of these extremely impressive compared to Trump’s U.S.

-I have rarely felt such pride or hope for my country—I was eleven years old in 1968, and most of my life has been a series of steps disillusioning me about the ideals of democracy and “justice for all” that I was taught as a kid.
-Maybe when Obama was elected there was a small spark of hope, at least that we had an opening to turn a corner.
-(My current students have almost no memories before Obama—although they’ve had a steady diet of scurrilous anti-Obama propaganda, compounding Obama’s huge compromises that bred cynicism about his rhetoric.
-Now, under Trump there is a real fear that we will shrink the rule of law to a vanishing point.)
+I have rarely felt any such pride or hope for my own country.
+I was eleven years old in 1968, and most of my life since then has been a series of steps disillusioning me about the ideals of democracy and “justice for all” that I was taught as a kid.
+Maybe when Obama was elected there was a small spark of hope, at least in the sense that we had an opening to turn a corner.
+(My current students have almost no memories before Obama—and they’ve had a steady diet of scurrilous anti-Obama propaganda.)
+But Obama’s huge compromises bred cynicism about his rhetoric, and now, under Trump, there is a real fear that we will shrink the rule of law to a vanishing point.

-What else?
+Anything else to be proud of?
 Bernie Sanders’ surprising success gave me more hope than I otherwise would have had.
-I felt a surge of pride last summer outside Lincoln Center, as a thoroughly multi-racial crowd of all ages danced in pure joy, in a public space, to a state of the art Afro-Cuban band.
-(And that implies state of the art in the history of all music!
-Makes one proud to be an American!)
+I felt a surge of pride and joy last summer outside Lincoln Center, as a thoroughly multi-racial crowd of all ages danced in pure joy, in a public space, to a state of the art Afro-Cuban band.
+That implies state of the art, within in the history of all music, period!
+For a minute it made me proud to be an (US based) American.